How to Get more Views on LinkedIn in 2021

 Internal company LinkedIn engagement pods

 This is actually an internal company or team engagement group.
-Each employee who posts asks for a helping hand from his colleagues with a comment and a like.
+Each employee who posts asks for a helping hand from his/her colleagues with a comment and a like.

 Like classic pods, it can be done manually (via a dedicated Slack channel for example), or automatically with tools like Podawaa.